 Comparing Coverage Options

 Coverage needs vary based on location and property risks.
 Comprehensive hurricane protection often requires multiple policies, such as homeowners, windstorm, and flood insurance.
 For example, flood insurance covers water damage, while windstorm policies address roof or structural repairs from high winds.
+Windstorm deductibles are necessary to cover damages specifically from windstorms and are distinct from hurricane deductibles, with varying costs and regulations depending on the state.

 Evaluate your home’s specific vulnerabilities.
 Does nearby water increase flood risk?
 Are your structural materials prone to wind damage?
 Answering these questions narrows your options.
 Some policies may also include additional provisions, such as debris removal or temporary living expenses, which might benefit your circumstances.